polyaxon/polyaxon/site/docs/core/context/params.md

     contextOnly: True
 ```

-This no different than setting the values directly, but sometimes you might need to use a variable several times without using magic strings.
+This is not different from setting the values directly, but sometimes you might need to use a variable several times without using magic strings.

-To take this to the next level, the params can be coming from an input definition:
+To take this to the next level, the params can come from an input definition:

 ```yaml
 kind: operation